Our Earl soon became more civil to me. He paid good coin for straw to be laid in a corner so that I might have a cleanlie privy.

 So I sayt, “My name is Harry.”

-“Good!
+“Well!
 So now we have Mr Harry Rissole and Mr Rissole’s Harry.
-Two traitors.
-Very good.”
+Traitors both.”

 Whene’er the Whisperers came after that, they hissed “Rissole” at my door.
 I knew it was me they sought, not my lord.